Nakia (TV series)

-Nakia is an American drama series starring Robert Forster about a Native American police officer in New Mexico.
-It aired from September 21 to December 28, 1974.
+Nakia is an American drama series starring Robert Forster as the title character, a Navajo Native American police officer in New Mexico.
+Forster, who previously played the title character in the detective show Banyon, was an actor of European descent.
+Nakia aired from September 21 to December 28, 1974.

 Nakia's pilot was the made-for-television movie Nakia, which was broadcast on April 17, 1974.